rezanikfal/SKINET/README.md

              ↓            ↓                  ↓
     CORE (Entity, Interfaces)          Database, stripe

-## The Repository Pattern
+## The Repository Pattern [DbConext --- (Repositort) --- Controller]
 - Decouple business code from data access
 - Separation of concern
 - Minimise duplicate query logic
 - Testability

-## Add IRepository Interface and Repository Class
+## Add IRepository Interface, Repository ans modify Startup
-- Create Repository Interface in Core folder and implement it in Infrastructure folder
+- Create Repository to inject in the controller

 ## Use IProductRepository in the Controller
 - Inject `IProductRepository` in the `ProductController` instead of `StoreContext`